-Growing compact, free-blooming pansies is easy.
-Just be sure to choose a site that receives some sun during the day.
-Pansies do best in loamy soil that is rich in organic matter, but they also do well in the heavier clay soils found in Colorado.
-Increase the organic matter in clay soils to improve drainage and aeration for the plants.
-Canadian sphagnum peat moss and well-rotted compost are good sources of organic matter.
-If possible, incorporate two to three inches of organic matter into six inches of soil.
+When planting pansies or Johnny jump-ups, choose a site that receives at least six hours of sun during the day.
+Pansies do best in loamy soil that is rich in organic matter, but they also grow in the heavier clay soils found in Colorado.
+Increasing the organic matter in clay soils improves drainage and aeration for the plants.
+In sandy soils, organic matter improves water and nutrient retention.
+Compost is a good, sustainable source of organic matter.
+If possible, incorporate two to three inches of organic matter into the top six to eight inches of soil.

 For "Buying & hardening transplants" refer to message number 1802.